ironclad logo

 • Support for Word-based documents and other universal formats

 Document management solutions can automate and expedite the document review process, making vast digital data more manageable.
-You’ll find this particularly helpful when reviewing e-Discovery.
+This capability is increasingly vital, as 28% of respondents identified contract review as their most impactful AI use case in The State of AI in Legal 2025 Report.
+You’ll find this particularly helpful when reviewing e-discovery.

-Your company will see the additional benefit of sending notifications and alerts to appropriate personnel.
+Your company will see the additional benefit of sending notifications and alerts to the right people.
 Use these alerts to inform all parties of assignments, requirements, information, deadlines, terminations, and contract renewals.

 Key stages of document management

-Digital contracting is the new model used for business contracts.
-Streamlining your document management is key to implementing company-wide collaboration.
+AI contracting is the new model used for business contracts.
+A clear document management process is key to implementing company-wide collaboration.
 Your document management system should allow for the following essential functions:

 • Repository for storage